 Johann Baptist Homann and George Matthaus Seutter published large folio sized town plans often bound into their atlasses.
 Probst is famous for his large size town views.

 Most of the Paris publishers were all based at rue St.Jacques; Jean Boisseau, Jollain, Aveline, Chéreau, Crépy, Bellin, A.M.Mallet published townviews.
 Copper plates also here often changed hands.

 A type the town views better known as "optical prints" or "vue d'optique" are not to forget.
 The earliest works are made in Augsburg, but followed by Paris, London and Italian based publishers. (+more)

 John Andrews published in 1771 his "Collection of Plans of the Capital Cities of Europe and some remarkable Cities in Asia, Africa and America", including

 40 plans including New York, Iedo (Tokyo) and other Asian and European cities.
 From 1829, a collection of maps and some plans

-Italian publishers, Francesco Ambrosi, Coronelli, and to a certain extent, Piranesi published typical Italian style town views, but in much smaller numbers.
+Italian publishers, Francesco Ambrosi, Coronelli, and to a certain extend Piranesi published typical Italian style town views, but in a much smaller number.

 Folding case plans

-In addition to plans issued in atlases and books, there have been from approximately 1750, large numbers of separately issued
+In addition to plans issued in atlases and books, there have been from around 1750 large numbers of separately issued

 town plans published for practical use.
 Loosely folded into covers or slipcases, mounted on heavy paper or cloth, or even